On the uniqueness of the Prym map: Introduction

 Since $\A_h$ for $h \geq 1$ is a $K(\pi,1)$ in the category of orbifolds, \Cref{theo:rigidity_group} implies the following (see also \Cref{cor:symp_rep}). \begin{cor} Fix $g \geq 4$ and $h \leq g-1$.
 Let $F:\CR_g \to \A_h$ be a continuous map of orbifolds.
 If $h = g-1$, then $F$ is homotopic to $\Prym$.
 Otherwise, there exists a cyclic cover $\tilde{\CR}_g$ of $\CR_g$ of order at most $4$, so that the induced map $\tilde{F}:\tilde{\CR}_g \to \A_h$ is homotopic to a constant map. \end{cor}

-\textbf{Strategy of proof of\Cref{theo:prym_rigid,theo:triviality_rg}.} Our proof follows the general strategy laid out in \cite{farb2021global}.
+\textbf{Strategy of proof of\Cref{theo:prym_rigid,theo:triviality_rg}.} Our proof follows the general strategy laid out by Farb in \cite{farb2021global}, see \Cref{sec:farb_proof}.
 The two main aspects of the proof are the topological and holomorphic sides of the story. \begin{enumerate} \item In \Cref{sec:Topology}, we classify low-dimensional linear and symplectic representations of $\Mbeta$ and $\Msigma$.
 Our approach is based on (and extends) the results of Franks-Handel, and Korkmaz \cite{korkmaz,Franks-Handel}, which classify linear representations for the full mapping class group $\Mod(S_g)$.
 A key ingredient in our proof is to prove connectedness of the complex of curves $\Nc_1(S_g)$ (see \Cref{subsec:complex-curves}).
+This covers the first step in Farb's proof.

 \item In \Cref{sec:holo}, we add the assumption of holomorphicity for the map $F:\CR_g \to \A_h$ to deduce \Cref{theo:triviality_rg} and reduce the proof of \Cref{theo:prym_rigid} to the case of $h = g-1$ and $F$ homotopic to $\Prym$.
 In order to avoid orbifold issues when dealing with the $h =g-1$ case, we will pass to a suitable (smooth) cover $\CR_g[\psi]$ of $\CR_g$.
-Steps 2-4 in Farb's proof~\cite{farb2021global} for the rigidity of the period map $J: \M_g \to \A_g$, extend to our case without modifications.
+Steps 2-4 in Farb's proof~\cite[Section 1]{farb2021global} for the rigidity of the Torelli map $J: \M_g \to \A_g$, extend to our case without modifications.
 Step 5, the existence of $\A_{g-1}$-rigid curves, requires some minor modifications.
-They arise due to our use of finite non-Galois covers of $\overline{\M_g}$. \end{enumerate}
+They arise due to our use of finite non-Galois covers of $\overline{\M_g}$.
+An alternative approach using variations of hodge structures is also given. \end{enumerate}